Vietnam.vn - Nền tảng quảng bá Việt Nam

 Những nghi thức đặc biệt trong lễ đón chính thức Thủ tướng tại New Zealand- Ảnh 5.

-Maori warriors dance with weapons to welcome guests (Photo: VGP/Nhat Bac).
+Maori warriors perform a weapon dance to welcome guests (Photo: VGP/Nhat Bac).

 Những nghi thức đặc biệt trong lễ đón chính thức Thủ tướng tại New Zealand- Ảnh 6.

-New Zealand Prime Minister and Prime Minister Pham Minh Chinh perform the Hongi (nose-touching) ceremony during the welcoming ceremony (Photo: VGP/Nhat Bac).
+The Prime Minister of New Zealand and Vietnamese Prime Minister Pham Minh Chinh perform the Hongi (touching noses) ceremony during the welcoming ritual (Photo: VGP/Nhat Bac).

 Những nghi thức đặc biệt trong lễ đón chính thức Thủ tướng tại New Zealand- Ảnh 7.